pantheon-systems/documentation/source/_docs/guides/build-tools/01-introduction.md

 nexturl: guides/build-tools/create-project/
 editpath: build-tools/01-introduction.md
 ---
-This guide describes how to use build tools such as GitHub and CircleCI with Composer to implement a collaborative, team-based Continuous Integration workflow using pull requests for Drupal 8 sites on Pantheon.
+This guide describes how to use build tools such as GitHub and CircleCI with Composer to implement a collaborative, team-based Continuous Integration workflow using Pull Requests for Drupal 8 sites on Pantheon.
 While this guide demonstrates [Drupal 8](https://github.com/pantheon-systems/example-drops-8-composer){.external}, the same workflow can be applied to [WordPress](https://github.com/pantheon-systems/example-wordpress-composer){.external} and [Drupal 7](https://github.com/pantheon-systems/example-drops-7-composer){.external} sites.

 <div class="flex-panel-group">
   <div class="flex-panel-item">